Sly143/neural-numerical-replicability/README.md

     - Figure3.png
     - Figure3_dt005.png

-***After set the environment with the _C++ compile_ and the _Boost library_***
-**For more informations about the code equations, check the _JCN_2019_v4.0_appendix_Eqs_Parameters_** **How to compile**
+# How to compile
-1. Edit the make file *Makefile*, with the correct path for the compiler and Boost library.
-To use double, long double or Boost precision add or remove the comment lines (#) based on your choice.
-Then, execute the make command.
+1. Edit the make file *Makefile*
+   - path for the compiler and Boost library.
+   - To use double, long double or Boost precision comment/uncomment lines (#) based on your choice.
+2. Execute the make command.
-2. Make sure that your HH_BBT2017_allP.exe file was created
+3. Make sure that your HH_BBT2017_allP.exe file was created
-3. Make sure the result diretory exist
+4. Make sure the result diretory exist, otherwise create it.
-4. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code:
+5. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code:
 ```HH_BBT2017_allP.exe -pExcN 1.0 -vInh 70```

 - Then, case double precision was seleted, It will create four files in the results directory, :